jm4R/type_tuple/README.md

 Let's see what happens here.
 At first, we declare each option type.
 All of those has unique tag at template parameter list, just to make each of them having unique types.
 Then we declare the tuple itself.
-The `explicit_tuple` is a variadic template, but – unlike `std::tuple` all types have to be unique.
+The `type_tuple` is a variadic template, but – unlike `std::tuple` all types have to be unique.
 What for?
 We can see the answer when we see the tuple usage.
 The constructor arguments are binded by a type, not by an order.

 This means that all of following statements are the same: